percona/psmysql-docs/docs/slow-extended.md

 * `query_info`: Enables printing `Query_tables` and `Query_digest` into the slow query log.
 These fields are disabled by default.

-Values are OR’ed together.

-For example, to enable microsecond query timing and *InnoDB* statistics, set this option to `microtime,innodb` or `standard`.
-To turn all options on, set the option to `full`.
+You can combine the options.
+For example, to enable microsecond query timing and InnoDB statistics, set this option to `microtime,innodb` or `standard`.

 ### `slow_query_log_use_global_control`